Carl Geigy

-Carl Geigy (24 June 1860, in Steinen, Baden-Württemberg – 3 January 1943, in Münchenstein) (also Karl) was a famous Swiss philanthropist.
+Carl Geigy (24 June 1860 – 3 January 1943) was a German-born Swiss businessman and philanthropist.

-Biography
+Early life and education

-Geigy was son of Carl (1834–1862), Basler Entrepreneur, and Margaretha Emilie Burckhardt (1838–1911).
-His grandfather was Karl Geigy (1798–1861) President of the Swiss Centralbahngesellschaft.
+Geigy was born 24 June 1860 in Steinen, Grand Duchy of Baden, a son of Carl Geigy (1834–1862), a manufacturer, and Margaretha Emilie Geigy (née Burckhardt; 1838–1911).
+He had a younger brother, Wilhelm Eduard Geigy (1861–1894).

+Both his paternal and maternal family originally hailed from Basel, Switzerland, where they were part of the social upper class Daig.
+His paternal grandfather, Karl Geigy (1798–1861), was one of the founders and president of Swiss Central Railway, an original predecessor to Swiss Federal Railways.

-Carl Geigy grew up in Basel, Switzerland, and visited the Gymnasium and the vocational school in Basel.
-He served his apprenticeship as mechanical engineer in Lausanne.
-He continued his professional training in a weaving factory in Bradford and in a spinning mill in Oldham.
-Here Carl Geigy became acquainted with the social problems of the working class.
+He spent his youth in Basel, where he attended the Gymnasium, and completed a vocational school.
+He studied to become a mechanical engineer in Lausanne in Romandy and ultimately continued his professional training in a weaving factory in Bradford and in a spinning mill in Oldham, England.
+There he became acquainted with the issues of the working class.

+Philanthropy

 Following a journey around the world he returned to Switzerland in 1887.
 He was co-founder of the engineering association in Basel.
 From 1904 onwards he withdrew from his professional career.

-Carl Geigy lived in the Bruckgut estate in Münchenstein and built the farm house and barn there in 1888.
-He married Julia Elisabeth Burckhardt (1872–1949) from Basel in 1897.
-They had four children, Eduard (1899–1941), Julie (1900–1966), Jenny (1903–1990) and Karl Felix (1904–1977).

 Following his withdrawal from his occupation, he devoted his time to the social humanitarian and religious tasks.
 He dedicated himself to the building of the children's hospital in Basel.
 Carl Geigy became famous as philanthropist and was a father figure in Münchenstein, where he was awarded the honorary citizenship in 1937.

+Personal life

+In 1897, Geigy married Julie Elisabeth Burckhardt (1872–1949), a daughter of Eduard Burckhardt (1838–1904) and Elisabeth Burckhardt (née Burckhardt; 1850–1920), both members of the Burckhardt family.
+They had four children;